-This reflects the intimate nature of all “knowing” in the bible.
+This reflects the intimate nature of all “knowing” in the Bible.
 It doesn’t have to be sexual.
-Lots of “knowing” in the bible isn’t sexual.
+Lots of “knowing” in the Bible isn’t sexual.
 But it is relational.
-The bible’s idea of knowing is not just a cerebral excercise.
+The Bible’s idea of knowing is not just a cerebral exercise.

 Perhaps it’s the effects of the Enlightenment, but we tend to consider knowledge as a matter of accumulating information.
 Someone who “knows” is simply a person who’s had buckets of data poured into their head.

 We think of knowledge quite impersonally.
 Not so in the Bible.
 In the Bible, knowing involves relationship and heart-commitments.

 So Adam and Eve were tempted to “know” good and evil (Genesis 3:5).
 This was more than the addition of information.
 It was a taking of good and evil to themselves to possess those terms.